A beautiful colorful sunrise over Great Smoky Mountains National Park

 Ruins of old settlements seen in the Elkmont Historic District in Great Smokey Mountains National Park part of Tennessee and a must on a Great Smoky Mountains itinerary

-And to top it off, the NPS has preserved 19 buildings so you can experience what they looked like in their prime.
+And to top it off, the NPS has preserved 19 buildings in their original state, so you can experience what they looked like in their prime.

 Walk down an abandoned street, and pop in and out of homes that tell the story of what it was like to live here in the early to mid-1900s.